Can one really ever have too much cabinet space?

 It took us approximately two and a half days to fill out kitchen cabinets up with crap.
 Then I decided to get rid of this vertical monstrosity that was functioning as a mini-pantry and we lost even more cabinet space.

-[this post contains affiliate links, which means we may make a small commission if a purchase is made. see the full disclosure here.]
+Since one can never really have too much cabinet space, we’re sharing how we used some chalk paint to make over this farmhouse-style pantry cabinet. [this post contains affiliate links, which means we may make a small commission if a purchase is made. see the full disclosure here.]

 After having one too many fights with the Lazy Susan (she always won. rude.)
 I brought out some cube storage systems from our bedroom closet and piled on the cans, oils, condiments and anything else nonperishable that we had laying around.

 And that’s how it’s been for the past several months.

 Quite the eye-sore, we know.

 Until I found this perfect farmhouse-style cabinet at the thrift store last weekend.

 It was a little pricier than I usually like to pay for furniture ($49) but I had a 25 percent coupon from dropping off some items a few weeks ago.